yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Markdown Style Guide-en.md

 ## Tables

-To add a table, use three or more hyphens `---` to create each column's header, and use pipes `|` to separate each column.
+To add tables, use three or more hyphens `---` to create each column's header, and use pipes `|` to separate each column.

 ### Syntax